tsgates/www-feast17/cfp.md

 <!-- <a href="files/cfp.pdf" rel="external" data-role="button" class="dl-button button">Download this call as a PDF</a> -->

-## Authors take note
+## AUTHORS TAKE NOTE

-The official publication date is the date the proceedings are made available in the ACM Digital Library.
-This date may be up to two or three weeks prior to the first day of the conference and applies to all published work unless the authors explicitly opt out.
-Note that the official publication date affects the deadline for any patent filings related to published work.
+**The official publication date is the date the proceedings are made available in the ACM Digital Library.
+This date may be up to *TWO WEEKS* prior to the first day of your conference.
+The official publication date affects the deadline for any patent filings related to published work.**